yazanOthman/yazanOthman/README.md

 </div>

 Welcome to my GitHub profile!
-I'm a passionate front-end developer with a keen interest in web development, solving world problems , and cutting-edge technologies.
+I'm a passionate Senior Front-end Developer with a keen interest in web development, solving world problems , and cutting-edge technologies.
 Based in Malaysia, I've been on a journey of continuous learning and growth.

 ## 🚀 Projects